 - Apple BASIC ranks in the top 25% of languages

 - See also: hp-time-shared-basic, applesoft-basic, basic, microsoft-basic, altair-basic, assembly-language

-- I have 21 facts about Apple BASIC. what would you like to know? email me and let me know how I can help.
+- Have a question about Apple BASIC not answered here?
+Email me and let me know how I can help.